 Salmonella Enteritidis

-Consumption of infected, uncooked or under cooked eggs can make people ill.
-Due to the high-risk of it causing foodborne illness in humans, SE is a notifiable animal disease in Australia.
-This means that there is a legal obligation to notify Agriculture Victoria if you know or suspect that poultry are infected with this disease.
+Because contaminated poultry products have a high risk of causing foodborne illness in people, SE is a notifiable animal disease in Australia.
+This means that there is a legal obligation to notify Agriculture Victoria if you know or suspect that birds are infected with SE.

 Salmonellosis in people